rutamk/dsr-final/README.md

    - MAILER_AUTH_ID: This is the email ID used for sending emails via the Nodemailer transporter.

    - MAILER_AUTH_PASS: This is the password or app-specific password for the MAILER_AUTH_ID account, required for authentication.
+[Youtube Guide](https://youtu.be/MkLX85XU5rU?si=A1eVoJwHBZDsg15i)

    - MAILER_FROM_ID: The email address that will appear in the "From" field when sending emails through the system.